adavisfoy/PyBer_Analysis/README.md

 ### Summary DataFrame:

 The first part of our PyBer Analysis involved merging two data sets, ride_data and city_data, based on the shared "city" column.
 We then created multiple Pandas series for the metrics outlined below.
-We merged these series into this PyBer Summary DataFrame:
+We then utilized these Pandas series to create a new **PyBer Summary DataFrame**:

 ![PyBer_Summary_DataFrame.png](Resources/PyBer_Summary_DataFrame.png)

-Highlights of the differences in ride-sharing data amongst the different city types include:
+**Highlights of the differences in ride-sharing data amongst the different city types include:**

 - **Total Rides:**
   - There are 13 times more rides in urban areas versus rural areas.
 There are 2.5 times more rides in urban areas vs. suburban areas.
 This makes sense from a common sense perspective given the population density in urban versus rural cities; however, it is likely that this dramatic difference may lead to disparities in access to Pyber's ride-sharing services.